Join Here | Log In

 Angiotensin system and POTS:

-When the renin-angiotensin-aldosterone system is involved in causing POTS, there can be an increase in plasma angiotensin II.
+For some people, the renin-angiotensin-aldosterone system is involved in POTS.
+When RAAS dysfunction is involved in causing POTS, there can be an increase in plasma angiotensin II.
 This increase causes an imbalance in blood volume due to the kidneys not retaining enough sodium.
 Additionally, some researchers have found that there is inadequate ACE2 activity.[ref][ref]

 Vasoconstriction and POTS: